 During the late summer of 2016, the band decided to record a music video for their top single ‘Sun Of All’ which they released shortly after.
 The band gained a lot of attention online and more show opportunities started to rake in.
 However, no labels were interested as of yet, but the band pushed on and Niklas started to write on their next EP which is known today as ‘Redfog’.

 Niklas started to analyze his previous work immensely and tried to figure out what mistakes he could avoid and what writing approach he would take with this new set of songs.
-Heavy drums and big guitars with catchy choruses was the goal.
-Niklas wrote and recorded for the most part of 2017 alongside playing their well-earned set on the 2017’s Gefle Metal Festival.
-In late 2017, the band decided to record three different music videos for three of five songs on the new EP.
+Heavy drums and big guitars with catchy choruses were the goal.
+Niklas wrote and recorded for the most part of 2017 alongside playing their well-earned set at the 2017’s Gefle Metal Festival.
+In late 2017, the band decided to record three different music videos for three of the five songs on the new EP.

 In March 2018, The band released their first single from the EP ‘Redfog’ called ‘Saw’ with a music video.
-The song became an instant success in the metal underground scene raking in over 1,600,000 streams on Spotify and YouTube combined over the course of two years.
+The song became an instant success in the metal underground scene raking in over 1,600,000 streams on Spotify, and YouTube combined over the course of two years.
 The second song in line for release was the more mellow and melancholy song ‘See Through Me’ and the band’s take on anxiety in the lyrics became more prominent.
-The title track ‘Redfog’ hit the cyber-world on the 23rd of March and the song finally put the band on the map all over the world.
-As the year went on, more and more people started to get into Metallica/Gojira/Behemoth influenced Orbit Culture.
+The title track ‘Redfog’ hit the cyber world on the 23rd of March and the song finally put the band on the map all over the world.
+As the year went on, more and more people started to get into Metallica/Gojira/Behemoth-influenced Orbit Culture.

 The band started to get recognized by major labels in the metal music industry.
-Orbit Culture finally settled their first record deal with Seek & Strike Records in late 2018 sharing a roster with bands like Upon A Burning Body, Kill The Kong, Reckoning Hour and more.
+Orbit Culture finally settled their first record deal with Seek & Strike Records in late 2018 sharing a roster with bands like Upon A Burning Body, Kill The Kong, Reckoning Hour, and more.

-During the spring and summer, Niklas started to write and record their third full-length album with the first single ‘Nensha’ being released through Seek & Strike Records on the 20th of September on the same day as the band played their first ever show outside Sweden at Cassiopeia, Berlin on the Rivers Of Nihil Tour.
+During the spring and summer, Niklas started to write and record their third full-length album with the first single ‘Nensha’ being released through Seek & Strike Records on the 20th of September on the same day as the band played their first-ever show outside Sweden at Cassiopeia, Berlin on the Rivers Of Nihil Tour.

 In between March and April, like many other bands, the band was forced to cancel all of their upcoming shows of 2020 due to the pandemic of COVID-19.
 The new album ‘Nija’, originally planned for a May release, got postponed to August 7th, 2020.
-With the free time given during the pandemic, the band started to work on a new music video and single to accompany the release of the album, which later came to be known as the heavy hitting track ‘Open Eye’.
+With the free time given during the pandemic, the band started to work on a new music video and single to accompany the release of the album, which later came to be known as the heavy-hitting track ‘Open Eye’.